 If you’re planning on giving your rabbits pretzels as treats, these alternatives are much healthier.

 Here are some alternatives that you can give to your rabbits one to two times per week as a treat:

 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of pretzels?
+Should you panic if your rabbit ate a bit of pretzels?

 While pretzels are not recommended for rabbits, it’s still not toxic.
-It’s just that pretzels or any flour-based food is too high in carbohydrates.
-Just feed them a lot of hay if you are worried.
+It’s just that pretzels or any flour-based food are too high in carbohydrates.
+If you are worried, just feed them a lot of hay.
 The extra fiber would likely fix the problem.